VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Conclusion

 \section{Conclusion}

-We presented VeriHGN, an early-stage congestion prediction framework that unifies circuit components and spatial grids into a single heterogeneous graph, enabling direct modeling of the interaction between netlist topology and physical layout geometry.
-By combining enriched feature engineering, relation-specific message passing, hierarchical grid representation learning, and a congestion-weighted training strategy, VeriHGN achieves competitive or superior performance compared to existing methods on ISPD2015, CircuitNet-N14, and CircuitNet-N28 benchmarks.
-Future work includes incorporating geometry-based encoder branches to further strengthen spatial reasoning, extending the framework to timing-aware congestion prediction, and improving cross-technology transferability through domain adaptation techniques.
+We presented VeriHGN, an early-stage congestion prediction framework that models circuit components and spatial grids as a unified heterogeneous graph, capturing interactions between netlist topology and physical layout geometry.
+Through enriched features, relation-specific message passing, hierarchical grid learning, and congestion-weighted training, VeriHGN achieves competitive or superior performance on ISPD2015, CircuitNet-N14, and CircuitNet-N28.
+Future work will integrate geometry-based encoders, extend to timing-aware congestion prediction, and improve cross-technology transfer via domain adaptation.